nicklockwood/iCarousel/README.txt

 Purpose
 --------------

 iCarousel is a class designed to simplify the implementation of various types of carousel (paged, scrolling views) on iPhone and iPad. iCarousel implements a number of common effects such as cylindrical, flat and "CoverFlow" style carousels, as well as providing hooks to implement your own bespoke effects.
-Unlike other   "CoverFlow" libraries, iCarousel can work with any kind of view, not just images, so it is ideal for presenting paged data in a fluid and impressive way in your app.
+Unlike many other "CoverFlow" libraries, iCarousel can work with any kind of view, not just images, so it is ideal for presenting paged data in a fluid and impressive way in your app.
+It also makes it extremely easy to swap between different carousel effects with minimal code changes.

 Installation